apurvabanka/Forcaster/README.md

     - The code base used is Django.
     - The code contains the Dataset, Models and API for the hypothesis.

+# Demo Video

+- A demo video is included in the repository by the name `demo_video.mov`.

 # Questions for Apurva Banka
 - Hypothesis 1 - If the time taken for the order increases, the average rating decreases.